What are the 12 Critical Elements of Successful Landing Pages?

 Positioned close to the CTA, a guarantee improves the chances of a conversion.
 Reassuring a user at the moment of decision provides a level of comfort that can aid action.

-4. Addresses user fears and hopes
+4. Address user fears and hopes

 Psychology plays a part in landing page optimization.
 Specifically, people are loss avoidant.
 As such, users facing uncertainty will overweight low probability outcomes and underweight high probability outcomes around scenarios that could result in loss.
 Emphasizing the low probability outcomes, any form of guarantee or other plans to mitigate user loss will have a positive impact on user engagement.
 Successful landing page messaging assures relief.